More Options for Printing Documents

 Printing speed has been improved again.
 INTELLIscribe is significantly faster for large files, and all job sizes should see an increase in speed.
 Current users have confirmed this; one reported that a print job that previously took over three hours was completed in fifteen minutes, with no other changes to the network or other processing.

-The INTELLIscribe user interface allows users to view on-screen status information about various queues, jobs, and destinations.
+The INTELLIscribe user interface lets users view on-screen status information about various queues, jobs, and destinations.

-From the Queues window, users can edit the queue properties or delete a queue.
+Users can edit the queue properties or delete a queue from the Queues window.
 A popup menu provides easy access to these features, or simply double-click the queue to update the configuration.

-The print job windows displays data for each print job.
-Users can view the job name, status of spooling, and scheduled and completed times if applicable.
-Additionally, there is right-click menu support for each job.
+The print job windows display data for each print job.
+Users can view the job name, spooling status, and scheduled and completed times if applicable.
+Additionally, there is a right-click menu support for each job.
 From here, you may cancel printing, delete the job, reprint the job if it has already completed printing, or open the job properties to see additional information.

 In the Destination window, users can view destination information such as the number of jobs printed to that destination and its current state.
 You can also query the destination for further information.

-The broadcast/multicast policy is used to spool each print job to all destinations associated with the queue.
+The broadcast/multicast policy spools each print job to all destinations associated with the queue.